Please adjust your web browser ZOOM xxx % for your own 'ease of reading' eye comfort

 Some 2023 Thoughts from a 79+ Year Old Veteran who was once in Vietnam at age 23

 The U.S.A. now has a flawed 'war fighting philosophy' that started when they renamed the Department of War (1789) to the Department of Defense in 1947.
-If you not intend to "Win the War", then you do NOT send the American Military overseas unless you (the politician have the popular support of the American People for a Just Cause) and thus the American People has the committment and intends to 'WIN the WAR'.
+If you not intend to "Win the War", then you do NOT send the American Military overseas unless you (the politician have the popular support of the American People for a Just Cause) and thus the American People has the commitment and intends to 'WIN the WAR'.
 The 'Elected Ole Folks' do not send the Youthful American Military into HARMS WAY unless you Intend to WIN the War !

 A quote below from a former USAF Pilot Robin Olds (BG Ret) (1922-2007) (Triple Ace Pilot - 5 kills each war) - who served in Europe during World War Two, then again in Korea and finally later over Vietnam)